zaphosting/docs/docs/webspace-email-delivery-optimization.md

 ## Introduction

 Do you run a mail service on your web space and notice that some emails aren't being delivered successfully?
 Then you're in the right place.
 There are various aspects that need to be considered to ensure reliable email traffic.
-Below, you'll find out what you should pay attention to in order to improve the deliverability of your emails.
+In this guide, you will learn about key factors that influence email delivery in order to improve the reliability of your emails.

 <InlineVoucher />

-## Causes
+## Blacklisting

-**Blacklisting**

 In cases of misconduct (abuse), it can happen that certain providers blacklist and thus block the IP address of the email server.
 The consequence is that emails can no longer be delivered successfully or are marked as dangerous/spam.
 As a provider, we are always striving to proactively prevent such misconduct and to block incoming abuse reports to our customers' webspace as quickly as possible.